A likelihood-based approach for multivariate categorical response regression in high dimensions: Simulation studies

-To study the performance of our method, we consider four models: at one extreme, all predictors can only affect the marginal probabilities for each response (or be irrelevant); at the other extreme, the predictors are either irrelevant or affect both log odds ratios and marginal distributions.
+To study the performance of our method in the bivariate response setting, we consider four models: at one extreme, all predictors can only affect the marginal probabilities for each response (or be irrelevant); at the other extreme, the predictors are either irrelevant or affect both log odds ratios and marginal distributions.
 We show that under four models along this continuum, our method dominates the competing methods.